NativeScript/docs-v7/getting-started.md

 ![iOS login](img/cli-getting-started/chapter1/ios/1.png)

-Likewise, you can run your app in the Android emulator with the following command:
+Next, run your app on an Android emulator with the following command:

 ```
 tns run android --emulator
 ```

+> **Warnings**:
-> **Warning**: You must have at least one Android AVD (Android Virtual Device) configured for this command to work.
+* 1) You must have at least one Android AVD (Android Virtual Device) configured for this command to work.
 If you get an error, try [setting up an AVD](https://www.genymotion.com/#!/) and then run the command again.
+* 2) If you're using Genymotion, launch your Genymotion virtual device, and then run `tns run android` *without* the `--emulator` flag.
+The flag is unnecessary because the Android command-line tools see Genymotion virtual devices as physical devices, not emulators.

 If all went well, you should see your app running in an Android emulator: